-I. PHYSICAL ASSAULT
+J. PHYSICAL ASSAULT

 In addition to all other days of leave provided, employees who are physically assaulted during the performance of regular duties may receive leave for the number of days necessary to recuperate from the physical injuries sustained as a result of the assault.
 These days shall not be deducted from accrued sick leave or from accrued personal leave.
 The leave shall not extend more than two (2) years beyond the date of the assault.
+Refer to DEC (legal).

-J. MISUSE OF SICK LEAVE BENEFITS
+K. MISUSE OF SICK LEAVE BENEFITS